Anand Patil

 Anand Balwant Patil (born 3 July 1945) is a Marathi and English creative writer, postcolonial, comparatist, culturalist translator–scholar from Maharashtra, India.
 Starting with his debut rural novellas and research on the ‘Western Influences on Marathi Drama 1818-1947’ Patil set new trends in rural fiction.
 His Icchamarn is the compendious epic novel on a village.
 It is regarded as a masterpiece of gramin (rural) fiction.
-He is the recipient of four Government of Maharashtra Awards for extraordinary literary works and also other thirteen literary awards.
+He is the recipient of four Government of Maharashtra Awards for extraordinary literary works and also thirteen other literary awards.
 He is the founder of Aranyanand Shikshan, Sahitya va Sanskriti Pratisthan and Anand Granthsagar Prkashan.

 Education

 Patil was born on 3 July 1945 in a remote village in the range of Sahyadri Mountain in Maharashtra.
 He joined the ‘Earn and Learn’ scheme of Karmveer Bhaurao Patil and received Merit scholarship for M.A. in Entire English from shivaji university Kolhapur, Maharashtra.
 The UGC Teachership and British council visitorship enabled him to submit the meritorious Ph.D. dissertation which was published both in English and Marathi.